JohnLCaron/rlauxe/docs/cases/Belgium2024.md

 ## 2024 Data

-Download the summary data in json from https://resultatselection.belgium.be/fr/search/chambre-des-repr%C3%A9sentants/2024/circonscription-%C3%A9lectorale
+Downloaded the summary data in json from https://resultatselection.belgium.be/fr/search/chambre-des-repr%C3%A9sentants/2024/circonscription-%C3%A9lectorale

 and placed in _cases/src/test/data/belgium2024_.